cscazorla/javascript-videogame-the-dungeon/README.md

-# Introduction
+# The Dungeon
-Simple 2D game written in pure Javascript.
+A simple 2D game written in pure Javascript.
 Use the arrow keys to move the player, find the key and scape without being caught.
+You can play this game on [the-dungeon.cscazorla.es](https://the-dungeon.cscazorla.es/).

 ![GitHub Logo](/img/screenshot.png)

+# Usage
+Just download the files and open [index.html](index.html) in your browser.

-# Assets
+# Tiles
 The tilemap has been created from [MedicineStorm's tiles](https://opengameart.org/content/dungeon-crawl-32x32-tiles-supplemental).

 # To Do